shiguredo/momo/doc/USE.md

   --fixed-resolution          Maintain video resolution in degradation --priority TEXT:{BALANCE,FRAMERATE,RESOLUTION}
-                              Specifies the quality that is maintained against video degradation --use-sdl                   Showx video using SDL (if SDL is available) --window-width INT:INT in [180 - 16384]
+                              Specifies the quality that is maintained against video degradation --use-sdl                   Show video using SDL (if SDL is available) --window-width INT:INT in [180 - 16384]
                               Window width for videos (if SDL is available) --window-height INT:INT in [180 - 16384]